 - 2. A PTM Capture input pin active edge transfers the counter value to CCRA - 3.
 PTCCLR bit not used - 4.
 No output function PTOC and PTPOL bits are not used - 5.
-CCRP determines the counter value and the counter has a maximum count value when CCRP is equal to zero.
+CCRP determines the counter value and the counter has a maximum count value when CCRP is equal to zero - 6.
+The capture input mode cannot be used if the selected PTM counter clock is not available